citp/privacy-policy-historical/w/wi/win/winecoolerdirect.com.md

 ### Do Not Track Information

-Living Direct Inc. automatically collects key information from your browser session to provide a customized shopping experience.
+Build.com Inc. automatically collects key information from your browser session to provide a customized shopping experience.
 Without certain tracking code enabled, much of the functionality of the site, including but not limited to product recommendations, would cease to function.
 As such, we do not currently honor the do not track feature of your browser, as this would adversely affect the shopping experience.

 ### Emails and newsletters